-Inline elements may not match at all, or may only fuzzy match.
+Inline elements may not match at all, or may only be fuzzy matches.
 If a CAT tool is used to preprocess the TM to prepare it for the DITA-based translation project, then inline elements should yield an exact match.
-Note that a good TM engine should help you recover 70% of the inline tags, which is the main area where matching is prone to fail.
+Note that the TM engine should help you recover 70% of the inline tags, which is the main area where matching is prone to fail.

 If conrefs are used as containers for reusable text, then these items may not exactly match (only fuzzy match at best).
 However, since each of these items needs to be translated only once, and should at least fuzzy match, it should not result in significant translation expense.
 For best practices on using conref elements in DITA documents that need to be translated, please see XREF TO CONREF BEST PRACTICE.

 When text entities are used as containers for reusable text, it is preferable to use a CAT tool that extracts translatable text from the XML files using an XML parser.
 The XML parser will insert the content of the text entities into the source text that the translator uses as a reference.
 This allows the translator to check that the translated segments flow correctly in the target language.
 If text entities are translated separately from the context where they are used, there may be grammatical inconsistencies in the final text when the translated DITA files are published.

 After the translated content has been approved, it can be published using the same publishing tools used to publish the source language DITA content.

 This section describes the recommend approach when using tools that fully support DITA and TMX.